On this page:

 3 |

 In this course, you will learn about managing and analyzing water data.
 Topics include statistics, geospatial mapping, managing large datasets, quality control, data visualization and analyzing and summarizing data.
-You will also explore using spreadsheets, GIS tools and aerial photography to facilitate data-driven decision-making.
+You will also explore the use spreadsheets, GIS tools and aerial photography to facilitate data-driven decision-making.
 You will be introduced to surface water modelling using HEC-RAS.
 Pre-requisites:

 |